Deep Radio Interferometric Imaging with POLISH: DSA-2000 and weak lensing: Experimental setup results

 \section{Experimental setup \& results}

 The performance of POLISH is assessed on both realistic simulations mimicking data from the DSA-2000, as well as real experimental data from the VLA at 2--4\,GHz.
 We compare the POLISH reconstruction with image-plane CLEAN and the true image (in the case of simulated sky data), using both PSNR and SSIM to quantify reconstruction quality.
+These are summarized in Table~\ref{tab:results}.